py2ai/py2ai.github.io/_posts/2018-09-03-One-Hot-Encoding.md

 title: Importance of One Hot Encoding
 categories: [tutorial]
 mathjax: true
-summary: Why One Hot Encoding is important for Neural Netwoks
+description: Why One Hot Encoding is important for Neural Netwoks
 ---

 ## What is ONE HOT ENCODING?